A trio of papers, with the first a 2017 review exploring broccoli sprout compounds’ effects on head hair:

-- The life extension in experiments with wild type animal models.
-The geroprotector should prolong the life of the model beyond the intact maximum lifespan, protecting it from one or more mechanisms of aging.
+- Life extension in experiments with wild type animal models.
+The geroprotector should prolong life of the model beyond the intact maximum lifespan, protecting it from one or more mechanisms of aging.

-- Improvement of molecular, cellular, and physiological biomarkers to a younger state or slow down the progression of age-related changes in humans.
+- Improvement of molecular, cellular, and physiological biomarkers to a younger state, or slow down progression of age-related changes in humans.

 - Most potential geroprotectors are preventive only when applied at relatively high concentrations.
 The lifespan-extending dose should be several orders of magnitude less than the toxic dose.

 - Minimal side effects at the therapeutic dosage at chronic application.

 - The potential benefit of taking a geroprotector may come after a long period.
 Potential geroprotectors should initially improve some parameters of health-related quality of life: physical, mental, emotional, or social functioning of the person.”